Treason, Chocolat… it’s The Hop Studio

-As a professional bureaucrat for nearly 20 years I thought it was time to make a meaningful and beneficial contribution to society.
+As a professional bureaucrat for nearly 20 years, I thought it was time to make a meaningful and beneficial contribution to society.
 Although I’d claim that I was one of the good guys who got things done it was clear when the coalition government came to power they had the knife out for pen pushers like me.
-On our summer holidays on 2011 we spent a lot of time playing with business cases on the back of fag packets all of which came to nought.
-Every day we walked past a micro brewery in Bridport and the germ of an idea was sown…..
+On our summer holidays in 2011, we spent a lot of time playing with business cases on the back of fag packets all of which came to naught.
+Every day we walked past a microbrewery in Bridport and the germ of an idea was sown…..
 One brewing course later and the rest, as they say, is history.

-Well I’d recommend them all – but you should certainly finish with Chocolat.
-Our barrel aged white chocolate stout.
-We wanted to make a matching pair of chocolat stouts., A light one and a dark one.
-We barrel aged the dark one in brandy casks and the white one in bourbon casks along with a shed load of vanilla pods.
+Well, I’d recommend them all – but you should certainly finish with Chocolat.
+Our barrel-aged white chocolate stout.
+We wanted to make a matching pair of Chocolat stouts., A light one and a dark one.
+We barrel-aged the dark one in brandy casks and the white one in bourbon casks along with a shed load of vanilla pods.
 Our starting point was to make a beer that reminds you of milky bars.
 It’s pretty close.
-Big and boozy and full of vanilla and chocolate flavours.
+Big and boozy and full of vanilla and chocolate flavors.
 It’s not a quaffing beer – better poured into shot glasses and drunk as an alternative to pudding wine.
 Think rhubarb crumble and custard or even a big cheese.
 Lovely stuff.